awslabs/aws-sdk-rust/sdk/gamelift/README.md

 **Please Note: The SDK is currently in Developer Preview and is intended strictly for feedback purposes only.
 Do not use this SDK for production workloads.**

-GameLift provides solutions for hosting session-based multiplayer game servers in the cloud, including tools for deploying, operating, and scaling game servers.
-Built on AWS global computing infrastructure, GameLift helps you deliver high-performance, high-reliability, low-cost game servers while dynamically scaling your resource usage to meet player demand.
+Amazon Web Services provides solutions for hosting session-based multiplayer game servers in the cloud, including tools for deploying, operating, and scaling game servers.
+Built on Amazon Web Services global computing infrastructure, GameLift helps you deliver high-performance, high-reliability, low-cost game servers while dynamically scaling your resource usage to meet player demand.

 __About GameLift solutions__